Click on

 and other nations became his disciples.

-64 When Pilate condemned him
+When Pilate

 to the cross